Introduction

 Inflammation

-Chronic inflammation is a key driver of the aging process and is associated with many age-related diseases, including arthritis.[66]
+Chronic inflammation is a key aging driver associated with many age-related diseases, including arthritis.[64]
 Inflammation also occurs after periods of exercise.
-Research indicates that cold exposure may decrease inflammation in people with inflammatory conditions and in those who have undergone exercise training.[65][67]
+Research indicates that cold exposure may decrease inflammation in people with inflammatory conditions and those who have undergone exercise training.[63][65]

 Arthritis

-Arthritis is an inflammatory degenerative joint disorder that can cause pain and reduced mobility.[68]
-Destruction of cartilage within the joints can drive arthritis.
-There is currently no cure for arthritis, but some treatments include pain relievers, anti-inflammatory drugs, exercise, and joint surgery.[69]
-Cold exposure may be an effective treatment to reduce inflammation and pain associated with arthritis.
+Arthritis is an inflammatory degenerative joint disorder that can cause pain and reduced mobility.[66]
+Cartilage destruction within the joints can drive arthritis.
+There is currently no cure for arthritis, but some treatments include pain relievers, anti-inflammatory drugs, exercise, and joint surgery.[67]
+Cold exposure may effectively reduce inflammation and pain associated with arthritis.

 Cold exposure may decrease pain in people with rheumatoid arthritis by decreasing inflammatory signaling molecules.
-In healthy people, five days of cold exposure decreased the pro-inflammatory protein IL-2 and the inflammatory E2 series of prostaglandins while increasing the anti-inflammatory protein IL-10.[69]
+Five days of cold exposure in healthy people decreased the pro-inflammatory protein IL-2 and the inflammatory E2 series of prostaglandins while increasing the anti-inflammatory protein IL-10.[67]

 Some of the pain-alleviating effects of cold exposure, particularly in whole-body cryotherapy, may also be due to increased norepinephrine since inflammation itself causes pain.
-In fact, spinal injection of compounds that induce a release of norepinephrine alleviates pain in human and animal studies.[72][73]
+Spinal injection of compounds that induce a release of norepinephrine alleviates pain in human and animal studies.[70][71]

 Exercise-associated inflammation

-Elite tennis players who engaged in whole-body cryotherapy had decreases in the pro-inflammatory cytokine TNF-alpha and increases in IL-6, a cytokine that exhibits both pro- and anti-inflammatory properties and plays a role in muscle repair.
-These inflammatory alterations were associated with improvements in stroke effectiveness.[67]
+Elite tennis players who engaged in whole-body cryotherapy had decreases in the pro-inflammatory cytokine TNF-alpha and increases in IL-6, which exhibits both pro- and anti-inflammatory properties and plays a role in muscle repair.
+These inflammatory alterations were associated with improvements in stroke effectiveness.[65]

-It is important to note that these anti-inflammatory qualities of cold exposure on exercise and athletic performance, while probably beneficial in some contexts, may add some level of nuance or complexity to any discussion of the practice's effects.
+While beneficial in some contexts, these anti-inflammatory qualities of cold exposure on exercise and athletic performance may add nuance or complexity to any discussion of the practice's effects.

 Microbiome